philpatton/autocapture/README.md

 # Simulating capture histories, and estimating paramters, under misidentification

-Code to recreate analysis *Evaluating tradeoffs between automation and bias in population assessments relying on photo-identification.*
+Code to recreate analysis "Evaluating tradeoffs between automation and bias in population assessments relying on photo-identification," which is in press at *Conservation Biology.*

 ## Simulation